 the file contains technical errors

-the file uses unsupported encoding
+the file has unsupported encoding

 the server blocks access to the file